 For these asset types, a "look-through" approach should be taken.
-As an example, the yield for a mutual fund will be equal to the weighted average yield of the underlying assets, less charges levied by the mutual fund.
+As an example, the yield for an investment in a mutual fund will be equal to the weighted average yield of the underlying assets, less allocated charges levied by the mutual fund.